Quantifying the Effect of Test Set Contamination on Generative Evaluations: Methods

-\textbf{Evaluating} We evaluated our models using two metrics.
-The first metric we report is \emph{Math Verify}, defined as the fraction of problems for which the model generates solutions that are verified to be mathematically equivalent to the benchmark's boxed answers.
-We initially evaluated our models using EleutherAI's Language Model Evaluation Harness \citep{gao2024evalharness}, but discovered an error with how Math Verify scores are computed; for example, the benchmark's gold reference solutions obtained a Math Verify score around 70\%. \href{https://github.com/EleutherAI/lm-evaluation-harness/issues/3210}{We worked with its developers to correct the implementation}.
-As an aside, this suggests to us that any research reporting MATH scores from the past 1+ years may have reported incorrect scores.
+\textbf{Evaluation} We evaluated our models using two metrics.
+The first metric we report is \emph{Math Verify} \citep{kydlicek2025fixing}, defined as the fraction of problems for which the model generates solutions that are verified to be mathematically equivalent to the benchmark's boxed answers.
+We initially evaluated our models using EleutherAI's Language Model Evaluation Harness \citep{gao2024evalharness}, but discovered a bug in how Math Verify scores are computed by the Harness; for example, the benchmark's gold reference solutions obtained a Math Verify score of only $\mathord{\sim}70\%$.
+We worked with the developers to correct the implementation (see Appendix~\ref{app:sec:math_verify_bug} for details).
+This suggests that research reporting \texttt{math\_minerva} scores with the Eval Harness prior to task version 3.0 may have reported incorrect scores.
 The second metric we report is the \emph{Cross Entropy} of the gold reference solutions given the problems, which were previously demonstrated to be useful for studying scaling properties of generative evaluations during pretraining \citep{schaeffer2025pretrainingscalinglawsgenerative}.
-We used temperature-only sampling, beginning with temperature $0$ (``greedy''), and expanding to more temperatures in Sec.~\ref{sec:temperature}.
+We used temperature-only sampling \citep{schaeffer2025minpmaxexaggerationcritical}, beginning with temperature $0$ (``greedy''), and expanding to more temperatures in Sec.~\ref{sec:inference}.